DaveHeff97/BudgetingApp/readme.md

 👉 You can sign up for Plaid here: https://plaid.com

+To use this app it must run in the localhost:5000 in your web browser.

 🧪 Sandbox vs 🚀 Production Modes

 Plaid provides two main environments: